-In 2014/15 EIFL worked with local partners to implement a major capacity building initiative involving 24 librarians from 22 public and community libraries that currently provide public access to computers and the internet.
+In 2014/16 EIFL worked with local and international partners to implement a major capacity building initiative involving 22 public and community libraries that were providing public access to computers and the internet.

 WHAT THE TRAINING COVERED